-A strong understanding of database management systems, both relational (e.g., MySQL, PostgreSQL, Oracle) and NoSQL (e.g., MongoDB, Cassandra, Couchbase), is essential for a data engineer.
+A strong understanding of relational database management systems (e.g., MySQL, PostgreSQL, Oracle) and NoSQL (e.g., MongoDB, Cassandra, Couchbase) is essential for a data engineer.
 Additionally, knowledge of data warehousing solutions like Amazon Redshift, Google BigQuery, and Snowflake is crucial for managing large-scale analytical workloads.

 DBT (Data Build Tool): DBT is an open-source data transformation tool used by data engineers to transform raw data into a structured format suitable for analysis.
 DBT allows users to write modular, reusable SQL code for data transformations, making it easier to maintain and scale data pipelines.

-Fivetran is a cloud-based data integration platform that automates the process of extracting and loading data from various sources into a data warehouse.
+Fivetran is a cloud-based data integration platform that automates extracting and loading data from various sources into a data warehouse.